-Daniel H. Pink is the author of several provocative, bestselling books about the changing world of work.
+Daniel H. Pink is the author of several provocative, bestselling books about business, work, creativity, and behavior.

-A Whole New Mind: Why Right-Brainers Will Rule the Future charts the rise of right-brain thinking in modern economies and describes the six abilities individuals and organizations must master in an outsourced, automated age.
-A Whole New Mind is a long-running New York Times (main and extended) bestseller lists for 96 weeks over four years.
+- A Whole New Mind: Why Right-Brainers Will Rule the Future, which charts the rise of right-brain thinking in modern economies and describes the six abilities individuals and organizations must master in an outsourced, automated age.
+A Whole New Mind was on the New York Times (main and extended) bestseller lists for 96 weeks over four years.
 It has been a Freshman Read at several U.S. colleges and universities.
 In 2008, Oprah Winfrey gave away 4,500 copies of the book to Stanford University’s graduating class when she was the school’s commencement speaker.

-Dan’s first book, Free Agent Nation: The Future of Working for Yourself, was a Washington Post bestseller that Publishers Weekly says “has become a cornerstone of employee-management relations.”
+- Free Agent Nation: The Future of Working for Yourself, a Washington Post bestseller that Publishers Weekly says “has become a cornerstone of employee-management relations.”
 In 2013, the U.S. Department of Labor and the Library of Congress selected Free Agent Nation as one of 100 Books That Shaped Work in America.

 He received a BA from Northwestern University, where he was a Truman Scholar and was elected to Phi Beta Kappa, and a JD from Yale Law School.
-He has also received honorary doctorates from Georgetown University, the Pratt Institute, the Ringling College of Art and Design (2011) and Westfield State University (2010).
+He has also received honorary doctorates from Georgetown University, the Pratt Institute, the Ringling College of Art and Design, the University of Indianapolis, and Westfield State University.